codeincontext/mozaicio/README.md

-mozaicio
+mozaicio (Yahoo! hack-europe hack)
 ========

-Upload a photo, and this site generates it as a mosaic of flickr images.
-For Yahoo!'s hack europe hackday.
+Upload a photo, and this site generates it as a mosaic of smaller flickr images.
 I'll deploy it somewhere soon for you to play with.

-There are two node processes:
+There are two parts:

 Ingester
 ---